BitcoinQnA/verify-supply/index.md

 * Reward era 1 = (50 * 210,000) = **10,500,000**
 * Reward era 2 = (25 * 210,000) = **5,250,000**
 * Reward era 3 = (12.5 * 210,000) = **2,625,000**
-* Reward era 4 = (6.25 * (655,987 - 630,000)) = **162,418.75**
+* Reward era 4 = (6.25 * (655,987 - 629,999)) = **162,425**

-*655,987 = The block height at time of running gettxoutsetinfo* *630,000 = The amount of blocks that have passed before the current reward era* *If we minus one from the other, we determine how many blocks have passed during the current reward era*
+*655,987 = The block height at time of running gettxoutsetinfo* *629,999 = The amount of blocks that have passed before the current reward era* *If we minus one from the other, we determine how many blocks have passed during the current reward era*

-Add them all together and we get **18,537,418.75** of expected supply.
+Add them all together and we get **18,537,425** of expected supply.
 However, my node calculated that, at block height 655,987 there were in fact **18,537,233.94446619**.

 ***

-Why would my node calculate that there are actually **184.80553381** less bitcoins in existence that the known emission schedule suggests there should be?
+Why would my node calculate that there are actually **191.05553381** less bitcoins in existence that the known emission schedule suggests there should be?

-There are a number of reasons that are outlined in great detail in [this article](https://fjahr.com/posts/where-are-the-coins/) by [Fjhar](https://twitter.com/fjahr).
+There are a number of reasons that are outlined in great detail in [this article](https://fjahr.com/posts/where-are-the-coins/) by [Fjhar](https://twitter.com/fjahr) or you can read a shorter version in [this](https://bitcoin.stackexchange.com/questions/38994/will-there-be-21-million-bitcoins-eventually/38998#38998) Bitcoin Stack Exchange answer

 Here is a brief summary...

-1. It is hard coded into the Bitcoin codebase that the reward from the [genesis block](https://en.bitcoin.it/wiki/Genesis_block) cannot be spent
+1. It's hard coded into the Bitcoin code that the [genesis block](https://en.bitcoin.it/wiki/Genesis_block) reward can't be spent and does not form part of the UTXO set
 2. Duplicate TxID bug outlined in [BIP30](https://github.com/bitcoin/bips/blob/master/bip-0030.mediawiki)
 3. OP_RETURN 'burned' coins
 4. Miners not claiming the full block reward